EdmundsAPI/edmundsapi.github.com/api-documentation/overview/index.md

 ### Data Hierarchy

 Exploring a new API can be daunting.
-To make using our API enjoyable, easy and fun, it's important to understand a few things regarding how our data is structured and how our APIs work.
+To make using our API enjoyable, easy, and fun, it's important to understand a few things regarding how our data is structured and how our APIs work.

 In order to retrieve _most of the datasets_ we offer in the API, you will almost always need the car **Model Year ID** or the car **Style ID**.
 To get these IDs, you need to know at _least the car make_ you're interested in: